 Your second screen is a great place to put folders, since it doesn’t require too many swipes and taps to access.
 If you don’t have a lot of apps, you can get rid of folders entirely.

 Does it take you too long to launch an app on a consistent basis?
 Move that app closer to the front.
 Demote things you no longer use.
 Keep evolving your home screen based on usage to keep it relevant and useful.
+You might want to add website shortcuts to your iPhone home screen to access your favorite sites quickly.

 Don’t fall into the trap of leaving apps like LinkedIn on your home screen because you think you really should be using them.
 This also applies to the dock!